Siegfried Sassoon and Charles Hamilton Sorley: Two Unlikely Rebels

 The group is open to all members, from complete beginners to those who are well read in the subject.
 All that is asked is that members are willing to join in the discussion and should have read the text that is being discussed which will be circulated in advance of each meeting.

-Members will receive further details about the group, and a reading and resources list which relates to the topic being discussed at the next meeting.
+Members will receive further details about the group, and a reading and resources list which relates to the topic being discussed at the end of each meeting.

 Free to members.
 Numbers are limited to 15 members each meeting.